jaysteele13/buddy-milo/README.md

 28/06/2025

+I then used a quantised version of TTS model Kokoro which has been highly improved for quantisation - link to hugging face model [here](https://huggingface.co/hexgrad/Kokoro-82M)

 So I have officially set up this old laptop with Xubuntu and it runs an isolated version of my milo code which is exposed privately within the home network.
 I configured my router to give this old laptop a static IP address so it remains the same throughout reboots.
 On login it runs the server using a gnome-terminal to visualise the endpoint being hit.

 The 3D Printed parts came and I have assembled milo.
 He is looking rough but in this current state may work.
 I have used an old Power MB v2 from eleego to safely power the SG90s as it regulates 9v power nicely.
 I will continue to use ethernet port for this project as even though I could add a wifi module to the rasberry pi this is currently out of budget.
 I am using an old bluetooth speaker and microphone as I/O.